Wide view of a 200-acre organic farm at golden hour outside Mysore

 Thirty competitors.
 Better Instagrams.
 Worse soil.

 Lata is one of the best organic farmers in South Karnataka.
-Her soil is alive.
-Her produce is consistent.
-Her restaurant on the property sells out every weekend.
-The problem is the thirty other organic farms in her market, none of whom can match her quality, all of whom have better marketing.
+Her soil is alive, her produce is consistent, her farm restaurant sells out every weekend.
+The problem is the thirty other organic farms in her market, none who can match her quality, all with better marketing.

 She was losing subscribers to whoever ran a discount.
-Her wholesale partners called when they needed something, not when she had a surplus.
-Half her crop rotation decisions were made in her head, based on memory of last year.
-When she got sick for two weeks, the farm coasted, but she lost three weeks of planning.
+Wholesale partners called when they needed something, not when she had a surplus.
+Half her crop decisions lived in her head, from memory of last year.
+When she got sick for two weeks, she lost three weeks of planning.

 We did not build her a marketing tool.
-That was advised separately.
 We built her a brain that survives if she takes a Sunday off.
-A farm management dashboard that holds her process, predicts what to plant based on subscription demand, flags subscribers at churn risk, and gives her a single screen to run the whole operation.
+It holds her process, plans the planting from real subscriber demand, flags subscribers at churn risk, and runs the whole operation on one screen.

 She does not need to do less.
 She needs to know more.